• How much does it cost to live in Argentina?

 Everyone wants to be a travel writer these day.
 Depending on how you look at it, it’s quite optimistic or completely unrealistic to think you can simply move to Argentina and start making a living as a travel writer if you don’t have prior experience.
 You can always try — you will certainly be in good company.
 Just make sure you have an adequate amount of money saved up before you move here.
 Many of the local English publications and websites (Wander-Argentina included) do have internship programs but you’ll usually need your own equipment and you won’t make any money.

 If you have previous published clips you can definitely pitch articles to the ever-shrinking numbers of travel publications out there.
 Hopefully you are quite talented and persistent — there are a lot of people trying to do the same thing.
-If you are one of the few scribes in Argentina writing for high-paying glossy publications such as Condé Nast, then life is good.
+For the few scribes in Argentina who write for high-paying glossy publications, life is good.

 • Is it difficult to start a business in Argentina?